Looking south towards Royston.

 Midland Road was previously called Senior Lane and the original bridge had been called Senior Lane Bridge.

-The name was changed to Midland Road after the Midland Railway opened a new station at Lund Hill in 1900.
+The name was changed to Midland Road after the Midland Railway opened a new station nearby at Lund Hill in 1900.

 Looking south from the former Midland Road Bridge.